Mental Health Counseling

 Our trained counselors also offer individual and group sessions personalized for all age groups: children, pre-adolescents, teenagers, adults, and senior citizens.
 Our mental health professionals are committed to aiding the positive, continuous growth of every person in their care.
 Many of our clients also face issues related to abuse, neglect, trauma, depression, parent-child conflict, anger management, attachment disorders, and low self-esteem.

 Holy Family Institute accepts most insurance plans.
 If you do not have health coverage, we will determine your payment using a sliding scale based on income.

 Are you or a loved one coping with any of the mental health concerns described above?
-If you have any questions or would like to make an appointment, please contact Becky at 412-766-9020 x1222 or fill out the referral form below and email it to firstname.lastname@example.org.
+If you would like to make an appointment, please fill out the referral form below and email it to firstname.lastname@example.org.
 Or, if you prefer, you can call the office to complete the form over the phone.
 To do so, or if you have any questions, please call 412.766.9020 x1222.

 MENTAL HEALTH SERVICES

 Trains individuals to identify, understand, and respond to signs of mental illness or addiction to help someone in crisis or experiencing a mental health concern.
 Offered training includes Adult and Youth Mental Health First Aid.